mertgoksel/Learning/Regression/README.md

 now you have n amount of residual formula with only intercept being unknown.

-get the sum of all these formulas to find ssr formula
+get the sum of all these formulas to find ssr formula, then derivate to get the slope formula for ssr.
+This will be our loss function.

 from here on out the algorithm will take steps to get the best parameter that results in the lowest ssr.
 In order to do this we will need to first put a random number to intercept.
 This will result in a value for the ssr and its slope.
 Then we will take this ssr slope and multiply it with the "Learning rate".